heidihuang-wav/quartz/content/Daily Notes/Statistics & personal projects.md

 - The alternative: software, tech startups.
 - The question: so, why not software?
 	- My primary interest lies in healthcare and the life sciences.
 This has been true for as long as I can remember.

-	- I also know there is exactly a ***0% chance*** I will be exceptional in the area if I go for software.
-Chances are still extremely slim with molecular therapeutics, but it's not 0.
+> [!faq]- Revision: ~~I also know there is exactly a ***0% chance*** I will be exceptional in the area if I go for software.
+Chances are still extremely slim with molecular therapeutics, but it's not 0.~~
+>
+> I will never let my self-perceived chances at being "exceptional" at something stop me from pursuing it because, to me, that goal seems a bit too black-and-white.
+Regardless, I thought more about this statement after it was challenged.
+Instead of thinking about things this way, potentially perpetuating negative self-fulfilling prophecies, I'll just focus on doing the [[Daily Notes/Focus & "Hell Yeah or No"|"hell yeahs"]], the things that are exciting and worth pursuing to me and allow outcomes, whatever they are, to unfold naturally.
+>
+> Thank you, TF, for challenging this notion.

 - The bottom line: I want to help build something to help people.
 Ideally, to help improve health outcomes.
 - Source of my frustration: biotech seems to be much more regulated and slow-moving compared to software/tech startups
 - What I want to do: biotech